mhmoudramadan/mhmoudramadan/README.md

 - 👯 I’m looking to collaborate in **Automotive, Aerospace, IOT, and consumer electronics Industry**
 - 🔭 I have great passion for Embedded systems Implementation and one day I'll definitely be part of the industry and contribute with my skills.
 - 📝 I regularly write articles on [LinkedIn](https://www.linkedin.com/in/mahmoudramdan)
-- Seeking to help and guide engineers through my repositories
+- Seeking to help and guide Developers through my repositories

 <!-- Profile GIF -->
 <p align="center">